|

 stonework.

-For perspective, here's what an 8½ foot deep pool looks like without water:
+For perspective, here's what an 8½ foot deep pool looks like without water: Finally, on August 9, they plastered and filled our

 pool.
 The water was pretty green for the first few days, before it was